hypertrack/ridesharing-android/README.md

 ## How Ridesharing sample apps use HyperTrack API

-Ridesharing apps use [HyperTrack Trips API](https://docs.hypertrack.com/#guides-apis-usage-trips) to create and complete trips.
+Ridesharing apps use [HyperTrack Trips API](https://docs.hypertrack.com/#guides-apis-usage-trips) to [create](https://docs.hypertrack.com/#references-apis-trips-post-trips) and [complete](https://docs.hypertrack.com/#references-apis-trips-post-trips-trip_id-complete) trips by using Firebase Cloud Functions.
+Firebase allows ridesharing sample appilcations integrate with HyperTrack Trips API via backend server integration.

-For each rider's request that is accepted by the driver, a trip is created for the driver to pick up the rider at the rider's location.
-Once the pick up is completed, the trip is completed and then the new trip is created for the driver to get the rider to rider's destination.
-Once the rider reaches the destination and is dropped off, the trip is completed.
+For each rider's request that is accepted by the driver, a trip is [created](https://docs.hypertrack.com/#references-apis-trips-post-trips) for the driver to pick up the rider at the rider's location.
+Once the pick up is completed, the trip is [completed](https://docs.hypertrack.com/#references-apis-trips-post-trips-trip_id-complete) and then the new trip is [created](https://docs.hypertrack.com/#references-apis-trips-post-trips) for the driver to get the rider to rider's destination.
+Once the rider reaches the destination and is dropped off, the trip is [completed](https://docs.hypertrack.com/#references-apis-trips-post-trips-trip_id-complete).

 ## How Ridesharing sample apps use HyperTrack SDK